ELUCID-DESI I: A Parallel MPI Implementation of the Initial Condition Solver for Large-Scale Reconstruction Simulations

 \section{Abstract}

 We present a highly scalable, MPI-parallelized framework for reconstructing the initial cosmic density field, designed to meet the computational demands of next-generation cosmological simulations, particularly the upcoming ELUCID-DESI simulation based on DESI BGS data.
 Building upon the Hamiltonian Monte Carlo approach and the FastPM solver, our code employs domain decomposition to efficiently distribute memory between nodes.
-Although communication overhead increases the per-step runtime of the MPI version by roughly a factor of eight relative to the shared-memory implementation, our scaling tests—spanning different particle numbers, core counts, and node layouts—show nearly linear scaling with respect to both the number of particles and the number of CPU cores.
+Although communication overhead increases the per-step runtime of the MPI version by roughly a factor of eight relative to the shared-memory implementation, our scaling tests-spanning different particle numbers, core counts, and node layouts-show nearly linear scaling with respect to both the number of particles and the number of CPU cores.
 Furthermore, to significantly reduce computational costs during the initial burn-in phase, we introduce a novel ``guess'' module that rapidly generates a high-quality initial density field.
-The results of the simulation test confirm substantial efficiency gains: for $256^3$ particles, 53 steps ($\sim$54 CPU hours) are saved, accelerating convergence by a factor of $\sim$ 18; for $1024^3$, 106 steps ($\sim$7500 core hours), achieving a speedup factor of $\sim$ 3.
+The results of the simulation test confirm substantial efficiency gains: for $256^3$ particles, 53 steps ($\sim$ 54 core hours) are saved, accelerating convergence by a factor of $\sim$ 18; for $1024^3$, 106 steps ($\sim$7500 core hours), achieving a speedup factor of $\sim$ 3.
 The total core hour gain grows with the number of particles, rendering large-volume reconstructions computationally practical for upcoming surveys, including our planned ELUCID-DESI reconstruction simulation with $4096^3$ particles.
 We estimate that achieving convergence for this scale (targeting DESI-BGS data) requires about 800 HMCMC steps ($\sim$ 5 million core hours).
 Our initial guess module will save approximately 360 steps ($\sim$2.3 million core hours), reducing the total computational time by about 45\%.